Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Lock in an interest rate of 3.39% fixed for one year when you take out an ASB home loan.
+Lock in an interest rate of 2.85% p.a. fixed for one year when you take out an ASB mortgage.

-Whether you are buying your first home, upgrading, building, investing in property, or wanting to shift your current home loan, ASB has all the tips and tools to make it happen.
+Whether you are buying your first home, upgrading, building, investing in property, or wanting to shift your current mortgage, ASB has all the tips and tools to make it happen.

 Striving to provide customers with outstanding service and simple financial products since it opened its doors in 1847, ASB continues to rethink how people bank and now boasts over 1.3 million customers across New Zealand.

-- Fixed interest rate home loan.
-A fixed-rate home loan makes managing your finances easier as you have one interest rate locked in for a set period of time.
-This means that you can set a budget knowing that your payments will stay the same for 6 months through to 60 months.
-Interest rates start from 3.39% and vary depending on what term you choose and whether you are eligible for a special rate.
+- Fixed interest rate.
+A fixed-rate mortgage makes managing your finances more manageable.
+You have one interest rate locked in for a set period, which means that you can set a budget knowing that your payments remain the same for 6 through to 60 months.

-- Floating interest rate home loan.
-Also known as a variable rate loan, a floating loan does not have a fixed interest rate as it changes according to market conditions.
-Even though your payments may go up and down, you can make extra repayments without being penalised.
-Current variable interest rate is 5.20%.
+- Variable interest rate.
+Also known as a floating rate, a variable loan does not have a fixed interest rate as it changes according to market conditions.
+However, even though your payments may go up or down, you can make extra repayments without being penalised.

-- Revolving credit home loan.
-Instead of having separate loan, transactional and savings account, a revolving credit loan acts like a large overdraft on your everyday account.
-You can withdraw money up to your credit limit and make payments at any time, and your interest costs are minimised by having your income directly credited to this account.
-This type of loan does take discipline to manage, however, it’s an option for people who have a fluctuating income throughout the year.
+- Revolving mortgage.
+Instead of having a separate home loan, transactional, and savings account, a revolving credit loan acts like a large overdraft on your everyday account.
+You can withdraw money up to your credit limit and make payments at any time, plus your interest costs are minimised by having your income credited directly to this account.
+This type of loan does take discipline to manage, but it may be an option for people who have a fluctuating income throughout the year.

 - Help every day of the week.
-ASB has lending specialists that are available every day of the week so you can get things done on the weekend if you are busy during the week.
+ASB has lending specialists available every day of the week, so you can get things done on the weekend if you are busy during the week.

 - Competitive rates.
-Being a large nationwide bank, ASB is able to provide competitive interest rates.
+Being a large nationwide bank, ASB can provide competitive interest rates.

 - Increase your payments.
-On fixed-rate home loans, you can increase your payments by up to $1,000 a month as long as you can keep to the new payment amount for the rest of your loan term.
+On fixed-rate mortgages, you can increase your payments by up to $1,000 a month as long as you can keep to the new payment amount for the rest of your loan term.

 - Payment holiday.
-There may be times when you need to put your payments on hold such as being made redundant from your job or having an illness, so you can apply for a payment holiday.
+There may be times when you need to put your payments on hold, such as being made redundant from your job or being unwell, so you can apply for a payment holiday.

 - Repayment options.
-ASB allows you to choose how you want to repay the interest and principal of your loan, with table loan, reducing loan or interest-only options available.
+ASB allows you to choose how you want to repay the interest and principal of your home loan, with a table loan, reducing loan or interest-only options available.

 - Split loan structure.
-You can split your loan between fixed and floating to have a combination of different interest rates.
+You can split your loan between fixed and variable for a combination of different interest rates.

 - Help me choose.
-ASB has a ‘help me choose’ function on its website that can help you decide on the right loan type based on your answers to a few simple questions.
+ASB has a “help me choose” function on its website that can help you decide on the correct loan type based on your answers to a few simple questions.

 - Mobile lending managers.
-If you’re unable to get into a branch during normal business hours, a mobile lending manager can visit you at home at a time convenient to you.
+If you can’t get into a branch during regular business hours, a mobile lending manager can visit you at home at a time convenient to you.